Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

       5. Supabase

 6. Database Design

-7. Database Design
+      1. Actions and Responsibilities
+      2. Communication with other Components
+      3. Tables and Entities

-8. Risks and Security Design
+9. Risks and Security Design

+    1. Authentication and Authorization
+    2. Data Protection and Privacy
+    3. Payment Security with Stripe
+    4. Mitigating Common Attacks
+    5. Secure Multiplayer and Fairplay
+    6. Disaster Recover & Incident Response

-10. UI Design
+11. UI Design

 **Stakeholder Expectations:**